Alexandre Lion

-Until the outbreak of the First World War in 1914, Lion was very active in propagating his incubator.
-He founded institutes in other cities in France (his most famous was the institute located on the Boulevard Poissonnière 26 in Paris) and abroad (for example, in Barcelona).
-Furthermore, he installed incubator pavilions on numerous national and international exhibitions in France and elsewhere in Europe.
+Until the outbreak of the First World War in 1914, Lion was very active in promoting the “Oeuvre Maternelle des Couveuses d’Enfants,” and his incubator.
+He founded additional branches of “Oeuvre Maternelle des Couveuses d’Enfants,” in other cities in France, beginning in Lyon in 1892.
+His most famous branch was located on the Boulevard Poissonnière 26 in Paris, but he opened several outside of France, for example, Brussels, Barcelona, and New York.
+He also exhibited in incubator pavilions on numerous national and international expositions in France and elsewhere in Europe, linked at the end of this page.
+The incubator was widely used in hospitals and maternities across Europe.

-These shows were set up according to a (by Lion) proven format.
+LIon’s incubator exhibits at expositions were set up according to a fairly standardized format.
 Via entrance fees, the visiting public paid for the costs made to care for the children.
-The more people came, the more income and the more went to the exploiter.
+The more people came, the more income and the more went to the exhibitor.
 Thus, Lion inspired others to do the same.
-Following his example, numerous entrepreneurs set up incubator institutes and pavilions on exhibitions.
-Martin Couney (1869-1950) is one of the most renowned.
-He set up incubator pavilions on exhibitions and attraction parks in the USA and was active in this business till 1943.
+Following his example, numerous entrepreneurs set up incubator institutes and pavilions at expositions.
+Moritz Ehrlich and Albert Leotardi mostly worked the European circuit, while Martin Couney (1869-1950) in the US became one of the best known and survived the rest by many years.
+He set up incubator pavilions on exhibitions and amusement parks in the US and was active until 1943.

 From the stories found in newspapers of that period, it appears that Lion’s financial status was often perilous.
-There are press mentions of bankruptcy proceedings in 1899, 1901, 1902, and 1903.
-Many of the bankruptcies are during the early months in their respective years, so that it may be that the majority of Lion’s income was from his exhibits in the world expositions, which mostly occur in the fall, and after they closed he ran short of money.
-His institute on Boulevard Poissonière moved to 23, Avenue Daumesnil and shortly after 5 Rue Cart in Saint-Mandé,.
-Perhaps the rent on Boulevard Poissonière was more than he could sustain.
+There are press mentions of financial crises and bankruptcy proceedings in 1899, 1901, 1902, and 1903.
+Many of these are during the early months in their respective years, so that it may be that the majority of Lion’s income was from his exhibits in the world expositions, which mostly occur in the fall, and after they closed he ran short of money.
+His institute on Boulevard Poissonière moved to 23, Avenue Daumesnil in 1903 and later to 5 Rue Cart in Saint-Mandé,.
+Perhaps the rent on Boulevard Poissonière was eventually more than he could sustain.

 (For more information about Alexandre Lion, see: “Alexandre Lion: The Forgotten Inventor of Incubator Shows,” by Drs.
 Thijs Gras, MA, RN.
 Pediatrics 150(3):e2021054576 DOI: https://doi.org/10.1542/peds.2021-054576)